parisa-kavian/MediChat-RAG/README.md

 > A **Retrieval-Augmented Generation (RAG)** chatbot that answers health questions using content scraped from **authoritative Mayo Clinic articles** — not the model's open-ended memory.
 It ships in two flavors: a **stateless** bot that answers each question independently, and a **stateful** bot that remembers recent turns for natural follow-ups.

-> ⚠️ **Disclaimer.** This is a technical demonstration for information retrieval over public health articles.
-It is **not** medical advice and must not be used for diagnosis or treatment.

 ---